GSA/https/pages/technical.md

 * **[The Pulse HTTPS dashboard for .gov domains](https://pulse.cio.gov/https/domains/)** will note when a domain employs the RC4 cipher.
 * **[https.cio.gov is configured](https://www.ssllabs.com/ssltest/analyze.html?d=https.cio.gov)** to avoid using the RC4 cipher.

+### A complete certificate chain

+In addition to the certificate itself, you should provide a "chain" of intermediate certificates that give the connecting browser or client enough information to connect the certificate to a trusted root certificate.

+Failing to provide intermediates could prevent various browsers and clients from successfully connecting to your service, especially mobile browsers and non-browser clients (such as cURL, and tools based on libcurl).

+Some browsers will attempt to automatically download missing intermediates, or may have them cached from a previous connection, and so it can be easy to miss this problem during initial configuration.

+In general:

+* You **do not** need to serve the trusted root that the certificate chains to.
+The client will compare the chain to a local root store, so serving the root will only waste bytes and slow the connection.
+* You **do** need to serve any intermediate certificates that connect your web server certificate to the trusted root.

+Web servers vary in how they are configured to serve intermediates, but it should generally be straightforward.